Steven Haggerty

 How long should you wait before sending a follow-up email?

-It’s best to wait 3–5 business days before sending a follow-up email.
-This allows the recipient enough time to respond without making your follow-up seem too persistent or aggressive.
+Wait 3–5 business days after your initial email before sending a follow-up.
+This gives the recipient time to respond without making you seem impatient.
+For cold outreach, 5–7 days is safer.

 How can I make my follow-up email stand out?